How Do Head Injury At Work Claims Work?

 If an assault at work injured you, you could claim criminal injury compensation through the Criminal Injuries Compensation Authority (CICA).
 However, your employer may also be responsible for your injuries if your employer fails to put adequate security measures to protect you.

-How The Head Injury At Work Claim Process Works
+How To Prove A Head Injury At Work Claim

 What Damages Could Your Head Injury Claim Include?